MananTank/proxytown/README.md

 ## Setup

-Get the Proxytown folder from [here](https://kj1rqk.csb.app/) (Select either specific version or latest)
+Get the Proxytown folder from [proxytown-download.pages.dev](https://proxytown-download.pages.dev/)

+(specify either specific version or go for the latest)

 Move this folder in your project, and use the proxytown iframe in your page